 This is one of Iberia's great monasteries, which is no surprise considering it dominates the town of Alcobaça.
-It was founded in 1153 by Afonso Henriques, the first king of Portugal, honoring a vow he’d made after the reconquest of Santarém in 1147.
-The monastery estate then became one of the richest and most powerful in the country, apparently housing 999 monks, who held Mass, nonstop, performed in shifts.
+It was founded in 1153 by Afonso Henriques, the first king of Portugal, honoring a vow he'd made after the reconquest of Santarém in 1147.
+The monastery estate then became one of the richest and most powerful in the country, apparently housing 999 monks, who held Mass nonstop and performed in shifts.

 After you've visited the monastery, continue to Nazaré and check into the hotel.
 You'll have the rest of the afternoon and evening to explore this charming town and beautiful beach on your own.
 Keep an eye out for the locals preserving Nazaré's ancestral tradition of fish drying in the sand.

 Day 5: Transfer to Porto via Coimbra

 Today, after breakfast and check-out at your hotel in Nazaré, you'll be picked up for the journey north to Porto.
 About halfway through the trip, you will make a stop in Coimbra, where there will be free time to walk around and have lunch.

 Coimbra is the medieval capital of Portugal and the site of the country's greatest university: the University of Coimbra, established in 1290.
 Coimbra wears its weighty importance in Portuguese history with dignity and pride, witnessed by its multicolored collage of buildings that span nearly a millennium.
 In fact, the city's historic core cascades down a hillside creating a lovely setting along the east bank of the Río Mondego.
 Explore the streets on your own with a self-guided tour before you finish the road trip to Lisbon.